 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
-For a single room, add $800.
+For a single room, add $800 for Spring 2014 departures or $1,500 for Fall 2014–Spring 2015 departures.
 Airfare is not included.
-Economy air from Los Angeles to Nelson, New Zealand is estimated from $1,800.
+Economy air from Los Angeles to Nelson, New Zealand, and return from Queenstown, is estimated from $1,800.

 GROUP SIZE: 8–16

 See special terms and conditions for this adventure.

 On this multi-sport adventure, explore some of the best hikes and paddling on the South Island.
 Hikes range from 1 to 6 hours (1 to 6 miles) on good trails with moderate elevation gain.
 On our kayaking excursion, we will paddle stable, two-person kayaks for 4 to 5 hours (4 to 5 miles).
 No previous kayaking experience is necessary.
 We stay 10 nights in comfortable eco-lodges and hotels, and 1 night on a traditional sailing boat in Milford Sound.

 Click here for a description of all activity levels.